-Directly impact and/or mitigation not possible / Some impact, and/or mitigation possible / Limited or no impact or no requirement for mitigation Some impact, and/or mitigation possible - site has an important hedgerow mentioned in the Conservation Area Document on both north-west and south-east sides.
+Some impact, and/or mitigation possible - site has an important hedgerow mentioned in the Conservation Area Document on both north-west and south-east sides.

-Flaming Foncy Constraints Is the site in the Green Belt?
-Yes / No / Unknown No Is the site allocated for a particular use (e.g. housing / employment) or designated as open space in the adopted and / or emerging Local Plan?
-Yes / No / Unknown No Are there any other relevant planning policies relating to the site?
-Policy COM2 - Settlement Hierarchy Is the site: Greenfield / A mix of greenfield and previously developed land / Previously developed land Greenfield Is the site within, adjacent to or outside the existing built up area?
-Within / Adjacent to and connected to / Outside and not connected to Adjacent to and connected to the existing built up area Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
-Adjacent to and connected to the existing settlement
+2. Assessment of Suitability Is the site allocated for a particular use (e.g. housing / employment) or designated as open space in the adopted and / or emerging Local Plan?
+No Yes / No / Unknown Are there any other relevant planning policies relating to the site?
+Policy COM2 - Settlement Hierarchy Is the site: Greenfield Is the site within, adjacent to or outside the existing built up area?
+Within / Adjacent to and connected to / Outside and not connected to Adjacent to an d connected to the existing built up area Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
+Within / Adjacent to and connected to / nt to and connected to the existing settlement ary Outside and not connected to Would development of the site result in neighbouring settlements merging into one another?
+No Yes / No / Unknown Is the size of the site large enough to significantly change the size and character of the existing settlement?
+Yes Yes / No / Unknown 3.
+Assessment of Availability Is the site available for development?

-2. Assessment of Suitability

-Would development of the site result in neighbouring settlements merging into one another?
-No

-Yes / No / Unknown

-Is the size of the site large enough to significantly change the size and character of the existing settlement?
-Yes

-Yes / No / Unknown

-3. Assessment of Availability Is the site available for development?
 Yes / No / Unknown Yes Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
-Yes / No / Unknown Unknown Is there a known time frame for availability?
+Yes / No / Unknown No Is there a known time frame for availability?
 Available now / 0-5 years / 6-10 years / 11-15 years Available now (SHELAA) 4.
 Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
 What evidence is available to support this judgement?
 Yes / No / Unknown Unknown

-What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) 11 dwellings (SHELAA) What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Not known (SHELAA) Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
+What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) Indicative developable area 0.45 ha 80% of site area = 0.36 ha TVBC guide density of 30 dwellings per hectare = 10 homes AECOM indicative estimate based on 15-30 dwellings per hectare = 5-10 homes SHELAA estimate is 11 dwellings.
+What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Not known (SHELAA) Other key information The SEA report (SDNPA - SA/SAE Oct 19) p.71 notes that: "There is potential for archaeological remains to be present on the site.
+Landform features suggest archaeological interest and the 1743 map shows three cottages at this site.
+Archaeology would need to be investigated as part of a planning application.
+Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
 The site is not currently suitable, and available.
 Are there any known viability issues?
 Yes / No The site is potentially suitable, available and achievable Unknown